Upromise

 signed up for the Upromise account here, it's free, to start saving for my son pictured below.

-Next, you will need to register credit cards you are spending money on so you will get credit for your spending.
-I registered both my personal & business cards, why not get as much cash back as I can!
+Next, you will need to register the credit cards you are spending money on so you will get credit for your spending.
+I registered both my personal & business cards, so why not get as much cashback as I can?

-The money you earn through their cash back offers can be use as follows:
+The money you earn through their cash-back offers can be used as follows:

 • Deposited into a 529 college savings plan